Ferries in Virginia

 Delays at the Hampton Roads Bridge-Tunnel led to a study of the feasibility of high speed catamarans between Norfolk and the Peninsula.
 A slow ferry operated between Hampton and Norfolk between 1999-2002, but it failed to attract enough passengers.

-A passenger ferry obviously would fail if it required customers to drive their car to a ferry landing, pay to park in a garage, take the ferry, then rent another car on the other side of Hampton Roads to finish the trip.
+A passenger ferry system might attract just a few customers if it required customers to drive their car to a ferry landing, pay to park in a garage, take the ferry, then rent another car on the other side of Hampton Roads to finish the trip.
 A ferry would be more likely to succeed if passengers were already moving without cars, ideally walking to from their point of origin to the ferry landing and, at the end of the trip, walking to a final destination nearby.
+Light rail connections to ferry landings might attract more travelers, and would reduce the need for expensive waterfront space to be used for parking.

-That scenario matched the smart growth assumptions for "The Tide" light rail system, with the planning department's expectations that transit-oriented development will occur near the light rail stations.
-Ferry landings could be treated as magnets for new development, if there was a transit connection on the land side.
+The smart growth assumptions for "The Tide" light rail system were consistent with ferry operations, if transit-oriented development increased near light rail and there were stations at the waterfront.
+Ferry landings could be magnets for new development, with a transit connection on the land side.

 If a light rail line were built to the Norfolk Navy Base, for example, then the decision on where to locate a ferry landing could be aligned with the decision on where to locate the rail station at that end of The Tide.
 On the Peninsula end, however, there is no equivalent to The Tide.
 That part of Hampton Roads chose to invest transportation funding in the widening of I-66, rather than in the creation of a light rail transit system.